This post may contain affiliate links. Please see my disclosure policy for details.

 Next, we were taken to the boatyard.
 This was such a scenic work location for the guys that were making the boats.

 These boats are completely made by hand and take a few months to completely construct.

 Each boat will cost you around £4,000.
 A steal compared to UK prices but these are made only out of wood and I’m not sure if that price includes an engine!

 It was so interesting to watch these being made.
 The owner said that he gets orders from on and off the island to prepare these, so he’s got a roaring trade.

 Again, the performance was in Hindi but it was absolutely stunning to watch!
-The songs, dancing and music was so good it translated to any language you wanted it to be.
+The songs, dancing, and music were so good it translated to any language you wanted it to be.

 The people here are honestly some of the most friendly I’ve ever met, even with the language barrier so meet some locals and explore their homeland.

-Once of the tourist approved restaurants that I was recommended to try was Ural, a traditional food hut.
+One of the tourist-approved restaurants that I was recommended to try was the Ural, a traditional food hut.
 This also sold the traditional Assamese Thali.

 - The Phone signal is pretty bad here and wifi is pretty much non-existent.
 So, make sure you’re prepared for a few days going MIA.